sgibson91/binderhub-deploy-gke/README.md

     "project": "",            // Google Cloud project
     "zone": "",               // Zone to deploy resources to "node_count": 1,          // Number of nodes to deploy
-    "vm_size": "",            // Type of node to deploy
+    "machine_type": "",       // Type of machine to deploy
     "service_account": null,  // Google Cloud Service Account "key_file": null          // Path to key file for Service log in },